ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 - ``vars/main.yml`` - other variables for the role (see :ref:`playbooks_variables` for more information).
 - ``files/main.yml`` - files that the role deploys.
 - ``templates/main.yml`` - templates that the role deploys.
-- ``meta/main.yml`` - metadata for the role, including role dependencies.
+- ``meta/main.yml`` - metadata for the role, including role dependencies and optional Galaxy metadata such as platforms supported.

 You can add other YAML files in some directories.
 For example, you can place platform-specific tasks in separate files and refer to them in the ``tasks/main.yml`` file: